The 16th Infantry Regiment, United States Army

-The regiment went on to fight at Ansauville, Cantigny, Coullemelle, Soissons and other battles.
+The regiment went on to fight at Ansauville, Cantigny, Coullemelle, Soissons, and other battles.
 In the Meuse-Argonne Campaign, the 16th Infantry was the only regiment in the army to take its main objective on Oct.
 4, 1918, the first day of its campaign.
 But the sacrifice was staggering.
 In 12 months of combat, the regiment lost 1,037 soldiers killed in action or mortally wounded, and 3,389 wounded.
 It came home with seven new campaign streamers and a new motto: “No mission too difficult, no sacrifice too great—Duty First!”

-During World War II, the regiment lit the “Torch” in North Africa in 1942 and were part of “Operation Husky,” the allied invasion of Sicily.
+During World War II, the regiment lit the “Torch” in North Africa in 1942 and was part of “Operation Husky,” the Allied invasion of Sicily.
 On June 6, 1944, the 16th Infantry was one of the regiments ordered to take Omaha Beach during “Operation Overlord,” better known as D-Day.
 Of the five D-Day landing beaches, Omaha Beach was the deadliest—survivors dubbed it “Bloody Omaha.”
 Hundreds of the regiment’s young infantrymen were mowed down, but by noon, the 16th had established a beachhead and seized the town of Colleville-sur-Mer.